 In the summer of 2018, the news of Papa John’s founder, John Schnatter, being ousted as chairman for using a racial slur and then trying to undertake a hostile takeover made the news.

 Back then, Mr Schnatter already owned 30% of the company.
 He was the largest shareholder.
-This was a rare occasion when a company founder wanted to take control of the company, but wasn’t allowed to by the board and shareholders.
+This was a rare occasion when a company founder wanted to take control but wasn’t allowed to by the board and shareholders.

-Papa John’s shareholders voted to undertake a poison pill defence if Mr Schnatter moved his stake in the company to 31% or if anyone bought 15% of the company without the board’s approval.
+Papa John’s shareholders voted to undertake a poison pill defense if Mr. Schnatter moved his stake in the company to 31% or if anyone bought 15% without the board’s approval.

 Under these circumstances, existing shareholders could purchase discounted shares to dilute anyone interested in the takeover.
-It would effectively become more expensive to increase ownership in Papa John’s.
+As a result, increasing ownership in Papa John’s would become more expensive.
 Schnatter was also excluded from any dividend distributions.
-The hostile takeover attempt ended there.
-Since the stock has been performing well.
+The hostile takeover attempt ended there since the stock has been performing well.

 Twitter (NYSE: TWTR)

 To conclude this section, our main story.
-Elon Musk recently submitted a bid to buy Twitter.
-Musk’s motives for this takeover have little to do with money.
+Elon Musk submitted a bid to buy Twitter.
+However, Musk’s motives for this takeover had little to do with money.

-He is targeting this social media giant for its part in the free speech movement and the spread of misinformation.
+He targeted this social media giant for its part in the free speech movement and for spreading misinformation.
 He says it is a turning point for our civilization.

-Musk already invested $2.64B, which represents a 9.2% stake in Twitter and proposed to spend $43B more for its purchase.
+Musk already invested $2.64B, representing a 9.2% stake in Twitter, and proposed spending $43B more for its purchase.
 He is currently worth more than $250B.
 Twitter’s board responded with a poison pill, which will come into effect if anyone succeeds in acquiring more than 15% of the company.

-If Musk receives 51% of the shareholder’s votes, he can replace the current board and enact his master plan.
+Musk, receiving 51% of the shareholder’s votes, can replace the current board and enact his master plan.
 One of Twitter’s biggest shareholders is Mohammed Bin Salman.
 He is the Saudi crown prince and deputy prime minister.
 He strongly opposed Musk’s plan.

 This led to many questions about the Saudi government’s use and influence of Twitter.
 Musk’s plan to promote free speech and remove misinformation is a double-edged sword.

 Many view it as dangerous to our society, while others are tired of being censored.
-He also has very little experience in this industry other than tweeting about absolute randomness.
-Who will win this battle?
+Unfortunately, he also has very little experience in this industry other than tweeting about absolute randomness.

 To conclude, a poison pill is a very effective strategy to prevent a hostile takeover from an inside or outside investor.
 Shareholders can easily find themselves on the winning or losing side.
 In the first two examples, the stock rose after the proposal.
 As for Twitter, it is too early to know.

 After Musk’s initial purchase, it rose over 25%.
 The next weeks will dictate the future of Twitter and maybe of free speech and misinformation.
-Apart from Twitter, the poison pill defence has been very successful for other companies with little damage done to the core of the business.
+Apart from Twitter, the poison pill defense has been very successful for other companies, with little damage done to the core of the business.